Negro Parbellon: the story begins...

 Cerro Alto: the adventure gets more extreme...

 We set off the following day to climb the beautiful Alto!
 This next climb was different – nobody had been that way before, and we really didn’t know whether it would even be possible for us to get to the mountain.
 We were optimistic though – we’d spent days on google earth checking out the best route, and were confident that it was worth a try.
 We decided to go super-light-weight, and checked the weather forecast – it looked like 18th would be a good day to summit.
-We packed minimum kit (no luxuries like toothbrushes any more; only one spoon between us) and kept our rations lean, knowing that if we needed to, both of us could still operate reasonably well on next to no food for a few days.
+We packed minimum kit (no luxuries like toothbrushes any more; only one spoon between us) and kept our rations lean, knowing that if we needed to, both of us could still operate reasonably well on precious little food for a few days.
 Each of us just had a piece of foam to sleep on, and no changes of clothes at all.

 The start of this climb was up a long glacial valley.
 The trick here though was that the glacier was covered in a thin layer of dirt, such that in the photos, it looks like rock.
 We started up the valley, staying on top of the moraine as much as we could, as the going was much better there.
 Eventually our luck ran out and we had to descend to the glacier itself.
 We soon found out that in places, the dirt was really thin, so we’d suddenly find ourselves slipping and sliding, unable to keep our feet.
 The crevasses were sometimes visible, sometimes hidden, between a few cm and tens of metres wide.
 We’d hit an ice wall ahead of us, many metres high, and have to find a way around it, being careful not to step into the inevitable crevasse at the base.